Spin squeezing and concurrence under Lee-Yang dephasing channels: Two Types of Lee-Yang Dephasing Channels

 \section{Two Types of Lee-Yang Dephasing Channels}

 In this section, we introduce two different types of Lee-Yang dephasing channels shown in Fig.~1.
-As shown in Fig.~1(a), each dephasing channel, in which probe is only coupled to its own bath, is independent.
+As shown in Fig.~1(a), dephasing channels are independent of each other, where the probe is only coupled to its own bath.
 The dephasing channel has $N$ probes and each probe is equally coupled to all the $N_b$ bath spins [Fig.~1(b)].